spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/base-shop/how-to-add-new-custom-field.md

+## Extend StoreTransfer to extract fields

-## Example how extend StoreTransfer to extract the new field via Plugin
+This section explains how to extend StoreTransfer to extract fields using a plugin.
+The contact email field is used as an example.

-Adjust `StoreTransfer` to add new field `contactEmail`:
+1. Adjust `StoreTransfer` to add the `contactEmail` field:

 **src/Pyz/Shared/StoreContextStorage/Transfer/store_context_storage.transfer.xml**